-Cornell’s buildings and grounds are patrolled 24 hours a day, 7 days a week.
+Cornell's buildings and grounds are patrolled 24 hours a day, 7 days a week by Campus Safety officers.

-Residence halls are locked from 11:00 p.m. to 7:00 a.m. daily.
+Residence halls are locked at all times.
+All residents of a building will have 24-hour access to that building during times in which residence halls are open to student occupancy.
+All current students who do not live in that building will have access by planning ahead and contacting a host to be let in.
+Hosts should escort their guests in and out of the building.
 Students needing access to an academic building during restricted hours must obtain a Limited Access Pass from their professor.
-Authorized occupancy within these restricted entry buildings is checked nightly by campus safety personnel.
+Authorized occupancy within these restricted entry buildings is checked nightly by Campus Safety officers.
 Also, any new construction, remodeling, or alteration of a building is done with the overall safety and security of the building’s occupants as a priority.

 Emergency phones are located at the following locations: